'Hollow Knight Silksong' is confirmed as a Day One Xbox Games Pass release

-After a long wait, Hollow Knight: Silksong has Hollow Knight Silksong has finally been seen once more.
+After a long wait, Hollow Knight: Silksong has finally been seen once more.
 The sequel to the popular 2017 Metroidvania action-adventure hit Hollow Knight has had its first reveal since its announcement in 2019.

-Fans were treated to some more gameplay from Silksong after three years of eager anticipation.
+Fans were treated to some more in-game footage from Silksong after three years of eager anticipation.
 Team Cherry showed the main character, Hornet, exploring a lava-filled world with familiar mechanics and battling their way through enemies.

 Silksong was originally announced in February 2019 as a sequel to Hollow Knight but hadn’t been seen since.
 Whilst there is no specific release date, it has been confirmed to be available as a Day One Xbox Games Pass release for PC and consoles.
 Combine this with the fact that Xbox exec Sarah Bond stated during the showcase that all games shown will be available within the next 12 months, we at least have more of a window for the game’s arrival than previously.